 Delicious, moist and tender baked cod is topped with a wonderful lemony, buttery topping.
 The topping is mild enough so that it doesn’t overpower the delicate cod.

 This baked cod is amazing.
-I’m saying that as someone who’s not generally a fan of white, delicate fish – I prefer bold tasting fish such as salmon and tuna.
+I’m saying that as someone who’s not generally a huge fan of white, delicate fish – I prefer bold tasting fish such as salmon and tuna.

 - 2 tablespoons unsalted butter, melted